Alex Jones: Website, own-brand and endorsed products

+According to leaked text messages from Jones's mobile phone, InfoWars sold VasoBeet, a product it described as a "powerful beet formula", at a 900% retail markup as of September 2019.
+On January 29, 2020, InfoWars pulled in $245,000 in food sales, a day after Jones stoked fear about food shortages caused by the COVID-19 pandemic in a broadcast.

-During the April 2022 InfoWars bankruptcy hearing, Jones's representative stated "InfoWars is a prominent trademark in the conspiracy theory community and Alex Jones is equally as prominent".
+During the April 2022 InfoWars bankruptcy hearing, Jones's representative stated, "InfoWars is a prominent trademark in the conspiracy theory community and Alex Jones is equally as prominent".
 He added that Jones's name was the "Coca-Cola of the conspiracy theory community".

 In 2023, Jones launched a new subscription-based podcast, Alex Jones Live.
 It was put on hold shortly after it began due to matters relating to his Sandy Hook case.